-- 1. This decision applies to ESOMPs operating in a geostationary satellite network; - 2.
+- 1. This Decision applies to ESOMPs operating in a geostationary satellite network; - 2.
 ESOMP networks shall operate under the control of a Network Control Facility (NCF); - 3.
 In order to protect other satellite networks and systems, ESOMP networks shall be operated in such a manner that the aggregate off-axis e.i.r.p. levels produced by all co-frequency earth stations of each network are not greater than the levels that have been coordinated for the typical earth station(s) pertaining to fixed-satellite service networks where FSS transponders are used; - 4.
-The design, coordination and operation of ESOMPs shall, at least, account for the following factors which could vary the aggregate off-axis e.i.r.p. levels generated by: - a. antenna mis-pointing; - b. variations in the antenna pattern; - c. variations in the transmit e.i.r.p.. - ESOMPs that use closed-loop tracking of the satellite signal shall employ an algorithm that is resistant to capturing and tracking adjacent satellite signals.
+The design, coordination and operation of ESOMPs shall, at least, account for the following factors which could vary the aggregate off-axis e.i.r.p. levels generated by: - a. antenna mis-pointing; - b. variations in the antenna pattern; - c. variations in the transmit e.i.r.p.. - 5.
+ESOMPs that use closed-loop tracking of the satellite signal shall employ an algorithm that is resistant to capturing and tracking adjacent satellite signals.
 ESOMPs shall immediately inhibit transmissions when they detect that unintended satellite tracking has happened or is about to happen; - 6.
 ESOMPs shall be self-monitoring and should a fault which can cause harmful interference to FSS or terrestrial networks be detected, the ESOMP must automatically cease its transmissions; - 7.
-ESOMPs shall be in conformance with the Harmonised European Standard EN 303 978, "Satellite Earth Stations and Systems (SES); Harmonised EN for Earth Stations on Mobile Platforms (ESOMP) transmitting towards satellites in geostationary orbit in the 27.5 GHz to 30.0 GHz frequency bands covering essential requirements under article 3.2 of the R&TTE Directive", which may also be demonstrated by compliance with equivalent technical specifications (in the sense of art.
-3(2) of the R&TTE Directive); - 8.
-The maximum e.i.r.p. of ESOMP equipment shall be limited to a value within the range from 55 to 60 dBW.
+ESOMPs shall be in conformance with the Harmonised European Standard EN 303 978 [1], "Satellite Earth Stations and Systems (SES); Harmonised EN for Earth Stations on Mobile Platforms (ESOMP) transmitting towards satellites in geostationary orbit in the 27.5 GHz to 30.0 GHz frequency bands covering essential requirements under article 3.2 of the Directive 2014/53/EU", which may also be demonstrated by compliance with equivalent technical specifications (in the sense of art.
+3(2) of the Radio Equipment Directive [13]); - ESOMPs shall comply with the following requirements established to ensure compliance with aircraft HIRF protection criteria based on ECC Report 272 [12], using a maximum HIRF field strength of 150 V/m: - a.
+The maximum e.i.r.p. of ESOMPs installed on aircraft operating within the airfield boundary including operations on the ground shall be limited to 58.4 dBW; - b.
+The maximum e.i.r.p. of land-based ESOMPs operating within the airfield boundary shall be limited to 52.4 dBW; - c.
+The maximum e.i.r.p. of ESOMPs not covered in a) and b), outside the airfield boundary or on vessels, shall be limited to 60 dBW; - d.
+The maximum e.i.r.p. of ESOMPs, as defined above, operating within TDMA networks shall be respected after taking into consideration the duty cycle (see section 3.3 and 3.4 of ECC Report 272).